Rational sets in virtually abelian groups: languages and growth: Geodesic normal forms

 In \cite{NeumannShapiro97}, Neumann and Shapiro show that there is a virtually abelian group $G$ with fixed generating set $X$ such that no regular (i.e. $1$-regular) language of geodesics can surject to the elements of $G$.
 So in particular, there are virtually abelian groups with generating sets for which \emph{no} geodesic normal form is regular.
 This does not imply that there is a virtually abelian group $G$ for which one cannot obtain regular geodesic normal forms irrespective of generating set: one can always get such a normal form after possibly enlarging the generating set that was given, as shown in a different paper by Neumann and Shapiro, (\cite{NeumannShapiro95}).

-Here we complete the picture to show that for \emph{any} generating set $\Sigma$ of a virtually abelian group \(G\) there always exists some $n$-regular, geodesic normal form $\GF(G, \Sigma)$, for an appropriate value of \(n\); we will use $\GF(G)$ instead of $\GF(G, \Sigma)$ in most cases since $\Sigma$ should be clear from the context (see Notation \ref{not:GF}).
+Here we complete the picture to show that for \emph{any} monoid generating set $\Sigma$ of a virtually abelian group \(G\) there always exists some geodesic normal form $\GF(G, \Sigma)$, which is the image under \(\theta\) (see Definition \ref{def:psipi}) of an \(m\)-regular language for an appropriate value to \(m\).
+We will use $\GF(G)$ instead of $\GF(G, \Sigma)$ in most cases since $\Sigma$ should be clear from the context (see Notation \ref{not:GF}).

 Furthermore, we show that there is a subset of $\GF(G)$ consisting of geodesic representatives for the conjugacy classes of the group; moreover, for any subgroup, there is a subset of $\GF(G)$ consisting of geodesic representatives for the cosets.
-For any rational subset of the group, the normal form representatives (contained in $\GF(G)$) also form an $n$-regular language.
+For any rational subset of the group, the normal form representatives (contained in $\GF(G)$) are also the image of an \(m\)-regular language.
 In particular, the $\GF(G)$-representatives of definable sets form EDT0L languages; that is, the same result as for the normal form $\NF(G)$ in the previous section holds for $\GF(G)$.

 Benson introduced a normal form for elements of virtually abelian groups in 1983 \cite{Benson}.
 Unlike $\mathrm{NF}(G)$, it consists of geodesic representatives.
 However, the construction is much more involved.
 We give a brief overview below.